-- d.
-Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
-(Check one category only.) - Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - e.
-Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year?
+d.
+Which one of the following best describes the level of enforcement of state youth and young adult access to tobacco laws carried out in your state?
+(Check one category only.)

+Enforcement is conducted only at those outlets randomly selected for the Synar survey.

+- Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - e.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth and young adult tobacco access law(s) in the last year?

 f.
-What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
-(Check all that apply
+What additional activities are conducted in your state to support enforcement and compliance with state youth and young adult tobacco access law(s)?
+(Check all that apply and briefly describe each activity in the text boxes below each activity.)